scaleway/terraform-provider-scaleway/docs/data-sources/cockpit.md

 ## Arguments reference

+This section lists the arguments that you can provide to the `scaleway_cockpit` data source to filter and retrieve the desired Cockpit.

 - `project_id` - Specifies the ID of the Scaleway Project that the Cockpit is associated with.
-If not specified, it defaults to the [provider's](../index.md#project_id) `project_id`.
+If not specified, it defaults to the Project ID specified in the [provider configuration](../index.md#project_id).

 - `plan` - (Optional) Specifies the name or ID of the pricing plan to use.

 ## Attributes reference

-In addition to all arguments above, the following attributes are exported:
+The `scaleway_cockpit` data source exports certain attributes once the Cockpit information is retrieved.
+These attributes can be referenced in other parts of your Terraform configuration.

 - `plan_id` - (Deprecated) ID of the current pricing plan
 - `endpoints` - (Deprecated) A list of [endpoints](https://www.scaleway.com/en/docs/observability/cockpit/concepts/#endpoints) related to Cockpit, each with specific URLs: